 Financial sector risk.
-The trust is concentrated in the financial sector.
+The Blue Chip Value Trust invests significantly in the financial sector.
 As a result, the factors that impact the financial sector will likely have a greater effect on this trust than on a more broadly diversified trust.
 Companies in the financial sector are especially subject to the adverse effects of economic recession, decreases in the availability of capital, volatile interest rates, portfolio concentrations in geographic markets and in commercial and residential real estate loans, and competition from new entrants in their fields of business.
 These industries are still extensively regulated at both the federal and state level and may be adversely affected by increased regulations.